JakubDziworski/JakubDziworski.github.io/_posts/2016-12-27-applied-akka-patterns-book-review.md

 When I first started learning Akka I had so many questions and there was no one to answer.

-Should entire system be based on actor model or can I just use it in parts of it?
+Should entire system be based on actor model or can I just use it parts of it?
 How to deal with blocking operations?
 When to use futures and when to use actors?
 How does DDD fit into akka?
 How to monitor and find bottlenecks in akka based system?
 Which operations deserve separate dispatcher?
 "Tell don't ask" - when should I use ask then?